 – Colossians 2:3 (ESV)

-Every question you carry, every decision you face — the answer is not in a formula.
-It is in a person.
+Every question you carry, every decision you face — the answer is found in a person: Jesus Christ.
 Jesus holds every treasure of wisdom and knowledge.
 Knowing Him is the beginning and the end of the search.

 “Christ Jesus, who became to us wisdom from God, righteousness and sanctification and redemption.”